 Learning will be supported through the use of knowledge organisers that provide children with scaffolding that supports them to retain new facts and vocabulary in their long term memory.
 Knowledge organisers are used for pre-teaching, to support home learning and also as a part of daily review.

 Our History curriculum includes termly topics for all children from Year 1 to Year 6.
 We aim to offer a high-quality history education that will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
-All topics begin with the 'hook' of high quality stories or literature.
+Where possible, all topics begin with the 'hook' of high quality stories or literature.
 This is then used to promote a natural curiosity to the topic being covered.